stutzlab/userme/README.md

 * MAIL_PASSWORD_RESET_SUBJECT - Mail Subject used on password reset messages. required.
 Example: ```Password reset requested at Test.com```
 * MAIL_PASSWORD_RESET_HTML - Mail HTML Body used on password reset messages.
 Use $DISPLAY_NAME and $PASSWORD_RESET_TOKEN for string templating. required.
 Example: ```<b>Hi $DISPLAY_NAME</b>, <p> <a href=https://test.com/reset-password?t=$PASSWORD_RESET_TOKEN>Click here to reset your password</a></p><p>-Test Team.</p>```

+* MAIL_TOKENS_FOR_TESTS - If true, adds password reset and account activation tokens in http response headers with name "TestToken" so that automated scripts can proceed with tests that needs those tokens.
+NEVER USE THIS IN PRODUCTION as it will make the e-mail (second factor) useless for security matters. defaults to false

 ## Volume

 * /data - if using SQLite database, the database file will be stored at /data/userme.db by default